gvanhavre/ArcheoBM/README.md

 # ArcheoBM
-Archaeology Based Modelling: A few NetLogo models for archaeology classes.
+Archaeology Based Modeling: A few NetLogo models for archaeology classes.

-### Sampling_V0.1.nlogo
+### Sampling_V1.nlogo
-This model allows the user to experience sampling problems and strategies with two different methods: systematic and random.
-In v0.1, two different approaches are available.
-In the first one, the user can individually populate and scatter the underground remains, choose a method and expand the digging correspondingly.
-In the second one, the user selects the amount of sites and the size of the grid with sliders.
-He's then able to produce a 100x statistical test to see which method is more efficient.

-Things to do:
-- Better scattering, maybe randomly;
-- More general statistics to compare both methods;
-- Some way to measure how extending works (threshold 50% of the total remains?);
--
+This model allows the user to experience sampling problems and strategies with different methods: user-defined, random and systematic.
+In v1, it works as a point-and-click or point-and-drag game.
+The model is written for archaeology students to understand how sampling design has a impact on the results of an excavation.